-- Maintenance and repairs - Payment to the creditors involved in capital projects - Contractual obligations including lease contracts; and. - Payment of Creditors - 8.6.
-Due to the high bank charges with regard to cheque payments per creditors per month.
-Should the facility be available, payment shall be done by electronic transfer-subject to strict control measures. - 8.7.
-Proper consideration must be given to the conditions credit terms of payment offered; - 8.8.
-If discounts are offered by early settlement they must be properly considered and utilized - 8.9.
-Creditor's statement must be reconciled monthly in line with the accepted practice of creditor's reconciliation and any differences between the creditor's statement and the creditor's General Ledger balance investigated as and when they are noticed. - 8.10.
-Payment must only occur on receipt of an official order, certified good received note and official company tax invoice.
+- 8.7 Proper consideration must be given to the conditions credit terms of payment offered; - 8.8 If discounts are offered by early settlement they must be properly considered and utilized - 8.9 Creditor's statement must be reconciled monthly in line with the accepted practice of creditor's reconciliation and any differences between the creditor's statement and the creditor's General Ledger balance investigated as and when they are noticed. - 8.10 Payment must only occur on receipt of an official order, certified good received note and official company tax invoice.

-9. MANAGEMENT OF BANK OVERDRAFT
+9 PART 9: MANAGEMENT OF BANK OVERDRAFT

-9.1.
-The municipality shall apply for a Bank Overdraft facility / increase the current facility for the municipality only when it is unavoidable to do so in terms of cash requirements, whether for the capital or operating budgets or to settle any other obligations.

-- 9.2.
-The municipality must pay off bank overdraft or any short-term debt within the financial year that it was incurred; and shall not renew or refinance a bank overdraft or short-term debt, whether its own debt or that of any other entity, where such renewal or refinancing will have the effect of extending the overdraft or short-term debt into a new financial year. - 9.3.
-The council can only approve a bank overdraft on the submission of a cash flow statement indicating the anticipated income stream or a certificate stating the approved grant or long- term loan.
+- 9.1The municipality shall apply for a Bank Overdraft facility / increase the current facility for the municipality only when it is unavoidable to do so in terms of cash requirements, whether for the capital or operating budgets or to settle any other obligations. - 9.2The municipality must pay off bank overdraft or any short-term debt within the financial year that it was incurred; and shall not renew or refinance a bank overdraft or short-term debt, whether its own debt or that of any other entity, where such renewal or refinancing will have the effect of extending the overdraft or short-term debt into a new financial year. - 9.3 The council can only approve a bank overdraft on the submission of a cash flow statement indicating the anticipated income stream or a certificate stating the approved grant or long- term loan.

-10. PERMITED INVESTMENTS
+10 PART 10: PERMITED INVESTMENTS

 - 10.1.
-The minister of Cooperative Affairs and Traditional Leaders may with the concurrence of the Minister of Finance by notice in the Government Gazette determine instruments or investments other than those referred to below in which Municipality may invest: - Deposit with banks registered in term of the Banks Act,94 of 1990 - Securities issued by the National Government; - A Municipality own stock or similar type of instrument; - Internal funds of a municipality which has been established in term of a law to pool money available to the municipality and to employ such money for the granting of loans or advanced to department within a municipality, to finance capital expenditure; - Bankers, acceptance certificates or negotiable certificate of deposit of banks; - Long term security offered by insurance companies in order to meet the redemption fund required of municipality; and

-Any other instruments or investment in which a municipality was under a law permitted to invest before the commencement of the Municipal Finance Management Act: Provided that such instruments shall not extend beyond the date of maturity or redemption thereof.
+The minister of Cooperative Affairs and Traditional Leaders may with the concurrence of the Minister of Finance by notice in the Government Gazette determine instruments or investments other than those referred to below in which Municipality may invest: - Deposit with banks registered in term of the Banks Act,94 of 1990 - Securities issued by the National Government; - A Municipality own stock or similar type of instrument; - Internal funds of a municipality which has been established in term of a law to pool money available to the municipality and to employ such money for the granting of loans or advanced to department within a municipality, to finance capital expenditure; - Bankers, acceptance certificates or negotiable certificate of deposit of banks; - Long term security offered by insurance companies in order to meet the redemption fund required of municipality; and - Any other instruments or investment in which a municipality was under a law permitted to invest before the commencement of the Municipal Finance Management Act: Provided that such instruments shall not extend beyond the date of maturity or redemption thereof

-11. CASH FLOW ESTIMATES
+11 PART 11:CASH FLOW ESTIMATES